RayMoz/training-bookinfo/README.md

 ```

 Add the INSTANA_AGENT_HOST ENV to the docker-compose.yaml for the ratings service

-172.17.0.1 is the default Docker host IP which we use here and it works
+172.17.0.1 is the default Docker host IP which we use here.

-### Python app

-Todo: Check if autotrace works when opentracing is not yet part of the requirements.txt

-Here we have a conflict with the already existing opentracing and jaeger client dependencies.
-Installing the pip won’t work as Instana needs a more recent opentracing lib while the jaeger client needs an older one.

-Solution:
-Remove the opentracing instrumentation and clear the jaeger-client dependency, also remove gevent and greenlet (not used at all) from the requirements.txt

-Do not run the test in the Dockerfile as it expects the opentracing instrumentation.

-Without Jaeger and the dependencies on old packages the auto instrumentation works though we don’t see any traces yet.
+Apply the changes by running docker-compose again.
+Now we check if it works by looking into the logs again.

+After some seconds we can see the message that the sensor is ready and reporting.

 ### Ruby app

+Our app is a standard REST service based on the Sinatra framework.
+It is supereasy to *instanafy* it.

+For Ruby app we see just the process but no further info at first.

 Ruby needs an Instana gem to be installed for the full tracing capability.
 2 Changes are required.
 1. Add the gem to the runtime by adding the RUN command in the Dockerfile